Alexzg/ReactJS-Projects/social-card/README.md

+## app overview:
+- load external images
+- count clicks in social buttons (update only state)
+- pass variable from child to parent

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>